 GoToMeetings (purchased license needed): nice web conferencing option for department-level events such as trainings or meetings that might require non-NYU participants.
 Departments may purchase a license through NYU Software.

-WebEx (NYU Classes integration coming soon): another web conferencing option for department-level events such as trainings or meetings that might require non-NYU participants
+WebEx (NYU Classes integration by request): another web conferencing option for department-level events such as trainings or meetings that might require non-NYU participants

 |Chromebox for Meetings (starting at $999): low cost video conferencing solution that provides a camera and software set up.